-• BookBlast® is a boutique agency and a literary consultancy, with translation a speciality.
+• BookBlast® is a boutique writing agency, and represents three literary estates.

 • The agency is not responsible for projects undertaken by the consultancy; and writers represented by the agency are not expected to seek advice from the consultancy.

-• The BookBlast® platform promotes promotes diversity across cultures and markets, and supports the independent sector via The BookBlast® Diary.
+• The BookBlast® marketing platform promotes diversity across cultures, and supports the independent publishing sector via The BookBlast® Diary.

 • Self-published authors wanting to access high street book chains can check out Ingram Spark's special